Sylvia Salazar Simpson

 Sylvia Salazar Simpson (born 1939) is an installation and book artist as well as a photographer.
-Although born in Santa Fe, New Mexico, she was raised in Mexico City, Mexico.
+Born in Santa Fe, New Mexico, she was raised in Mexico City, Mexico.
 In the mid 1960s, upon her arrival to Los Angeles, she began her trajectory toward the arts.
 Her works deal with social commentary on women and the female body, as well as the use of organic and perishable items.

 Personal life

 Salazar Simpson was born to Veneranda Emanuela Gutierrez.
 She married Thomas Jeremy Simpson, a farm broker, in 1965.
 She is also a mother of two daughters.

-Salazaron Simpson also mentions that she has manic depressive disorder.
+Salazar Simpson also mentions that she has manic depressive disorder.

 Education

 Salazar Simpson first started off her educational career at the Instituto Nacional de Cardiología in Mexico City in nursing but due to her naturalization being in the US, she did not receive a degree.
-In the 1960s, after her return to Los Angeles she began studying at Otis Art Institute from 1966 to 1968.
+In the 1960s, after her return to Los Angeles she began studying at Otis College of Art and Design from 1966 to 1968.
 She also studied at California Art Institute from 1970 to 1971, where she studied under Allan Kaprow, a life-long friend and mentor.